-Objective Assessment of Tongue Function and Endurance in Sleep-Disordered Breathing (SDB)
+Objective Measurements in Sleep-Disordered Breathing (SDB)

 SDB, which include Obstructive sleep apnea (OSA) and snoring, are conditions characterized by partial to complete collapse of the soft tissues around the pharynx during inhalation while sleeping.